relaycorp/cloud-gateway/environments/README.md

 [Deprovisioning isn't currently as automated as it can be](https://github.com/relaycorp/cloud-gateway/issues/56), so the following manual steps are needed:

-1. Uninstall the gateway and its CRDs via Helm:
+1. Uninstall all the Helm charts manually; e.g.:
    ```
    helm uninstall gateway
    helm uninstall gateway-crds